-From the above definitions we can understand that coordination is a conscious process of synchronising, assembling and arranging various kinds of activities with a view to achieve specific objectives.
+From the above definitions, we can understand that coordination is a conscious process of synchronizing, assembling and arranging various kinds of activities with a view to achieving specific objectives.
 The following points are to be noted:

-Avoid conflicts of efforts: There are chances that conflicts of efforts may arise between personal and organisational goals during the working of different departments.
+Avoid conflicts of efforts: There are chances that conflicts of efforts may arise between personal and organizational goals during the working of different departments.
 Coordination by the managers can prevent such conflicts.

 Responsibility: Coordination is the most important responsibility of every manager in the organization.
-He arranges tasks of his subordinates for the common objectives of the organisation.
-Failure of his responsibility of arranging or coordinating tasks or operations may affect the organizations performance and quality which result in loss of money, efforts, time and goodwill of the organisation.
-There arises the need of appointment of special coordinators, if the manager fails to do the work of coordination.
+He arranges tasks of his subordinates for the common objectives of the organization.
+Failure of his responsibility of arranging or coordinating tasks or operations may affect the organization's performance and quality which result in loss of money, efforts, time and goodwill of the organization.
+There arises the need of appointment of special coordinators if the manager fails to do the work of coordination.

-Unity of action: An individual may not be related with others in the organisation through structure, but his actions may affect the functions of others in the same organisation.
-In such situations, unity of actions can be achieved through the coordination of managers of the organisation.
+Unity of action: An individual may not be related to others in the organization through the structure, but his actions may affect the functions of others in the same organization.
+In such situations, the unity of actions can be achieved through the coordination of managers of the organization.

-Pursuit of common purpose: It is the most important aspect of coordination.
-Each individual has different purpose, goals, values, perceptions, beliefs, attitudes etc., and makes every efforts to achieve his own objective or goal.
-While working for their own goals, groups and individuals, also contribute something for the achievement of the organisational goals.
-Managers or coordinators have to persuade individuals and groups to work for the common purpose of the organisation which achieving their own objectives.
+The pursuit of a common purpose: It is the most important aspect of coordination.
+Each individual has a different purpose, goals, values, perceptions, beliefs, attitudes, etc., and makes every effort to achieve his own objective or goal.
+While working for their own goals, groups and individuals, also contribute something to the achievement of the organizational goals.
+Managers or coordinators have to persuade individuals and groups to work for the common purpose of the organization which achieving their own objectives.

 - Delegation of Authority